The cost of prescription drugs can be very high. Here are some ways you may be able to lower the cost:

 ---|---|

-Many pharmacies have their own discount prescription programs.
+- Other pharmacies may have their own discount prescription programs.
 For example, Walmart Pharmacy has a $4 prescription program and a $10 program for 90-day prescriptions.
 Ask your pharmacist for more information and consult with your doctor about writing prescriptions for 30- or 90-day supplies to maximize your discount.